SmartBackpacker/core/README.md

 #### Api

-It's the main back-end application exposing the Http Rest API.
+It's the main back-end application exposing the Http Rest API (See [documentation](http://docs.smartbackpackerapp.com/)).
 It also contains a token generator.

 - Dependencies
     - [Fixer.io](http://fixer.io/) running on [localhost:8081](http://localhost:8081) using `docker-compose`.
 See the source code [here](https://github.com/hakanensari/fixer).
 Or you can also use the public API, just change the URL in the configuration.